Cleric-K/FlySkyRxFirmwareRssiMod/README.md

-# RSSI support for IA6B and X6B FlySky receivers
+# RSSI support for FlySky receivers

+Supported receivers:
+* IA6B
+* X6B
+* IA6C

 These receivers have knowledge of RSSI (as it can be seen from the telemetry values at the transmitter side) but they do not make it available to the Flight